Injustice leads to anarchy: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Prime Minister Imran Khan has said the major cause of anarchy in the country is injustice, and that people wanted to be part of the society if justice is done to them.
+LAHORE: Prime Minister Imran Khan has said the major cause of anarchy in the country is injustice, and that people want to be part of the society if justice is done to them.

 He said that rulers’ corruption enhanced the feeling of uncertainty among the people of Balochistan, adding that it was high time we should learn lessons from the past mistakes.